harfbuzz/harfbuzz/win32/README.txt

 INTROSPECTION: Enable build of introspection files, for making HarfBuzz
                bindings for other programming languages available, such as Python, available.
 This requires the GObject-Introspection
-               libraries and tools, along with the Python interpretor that was used during the build of GObject-Introspection.
+               libraries and tools, along with the Python interpreter that was used during the build of GObject-Introspection.
 Please see
                $(srcroot)\README.python for more related details.
 This implies the build of the HarfBuzz-GObject DLL, along with GLib support.